IAmJonoBo/Prometheus/docs/developer-experience.md

    `--json > preflight.json` when you need a machine-readable artefact or pass `--packages <name>` to focus on specific upgrades.
 If PyPI outages or private mirrors block the check, set `ALLOW_SDIST_FOR="pkg1,pkg2"` to grant a temporary sdist exception before you rerun `manage-deps.sh`.
+The baseline tooling only pre-seeds `ALLOW_SDIST_FOR` with `llama-cpp-python` because the upstream CPU build still ships as an sdist—every other dependency is required to publish wheels for the targeted Python/platform matrix.
 1. **(Optional) Run offline doctor.** Execute
    `poetry run python scripts/offline_doctor.py --format table` to confirm Python, pip, Poetry, Docker, and the wheelhouse cache are still healthy